 Word Biblical Commentary, Richard Longenecker, pp. 103- 104

 It's not too hard to imagine why the Galatians succumbed to such teachings.
 As a new father, it would certainly be beneficial, perhaps even relieving, to have a simple rulebook with a list that I could check off to fulfill my fatherhood correctly.
 Sure it might be a little tedious, but as long as I have this "official" compilation of dad rules, I can't go wrong.
-Having a brand new life enter your own with the sole task of "loving him" can almost seem daunting and overly vague, yet we'd all be in agreement that it would be foolish to assume a rulebook and checklist would be the "correct" choice in this case.
+Having a brand new life enter your own with the sole task of "loving him" can almost seem daunting and overly vague, yet we'd all be in agreement that it would be foolish to assume a rulebook and checklist would be the "correct" choice, or even realistic option, in this case.
 Similarly, the Galatians may have latched on to the Judaizers' teachings and tried to integrate the Torah into their own life as the easy, God-approved checklist, as to avoid sinning in their new walk.
 However living in this manner was never the intention in the first place, especially in the case of the Gentiles.

 Paul begins to elaborate how the believers' faith (both initially and continually) is not connected to obeying (doing works of) the Law, but to Christ and Christ only.
 Paul explains the purpose and towards the end of chapter 3 compares it to a tutor we are no longer under.
 Starting with 3:26, we are going to start a transition into another analogy (in the form of an allegory).
-The transition will connect back to the tutor concept, as well as connect the allegory with some another concept that Paul has been slowly building throughout the chapter.
+The transition will connect back to the tutor concept, as well as connect the allegory with another concept that Paul has been slowly building throughout the chapter.

 "A child is basically a servant" is sort of the idea presented here.
 Despite his inheritance, he does not wield any power until a certain time.
 He learns from others (tutors and governors) on how to use his inheritance perhaps, but until then he effectively has the same "power" as a mere servant.